eburghar/gil/README.md

 directories if necessary :

 1. The name of the GitLab project to work with is derived from a remote URL it finds in the git configuration.
-It uses the URL of the GitLab instance indicated in its configuration file for that.
+The authentication configuration is searched in the configuration file.

 2. It then tries to find a remote reference to apply the operations upon using the following heuristic :